cmu-db/optd/docs/src/cost_model_benchmarking.md

 ## Basic Operation
 First, you need to manually install, configure, and start the DBMS(s) being compared against.
 Currently, only Postgres is supported.

 Once the DBMS(s) being compared against are set up, run this to quickly get started.
 It should take a few minutes on the first run and a few seconds on subsequent runs.
+This specific command that tests TPC-H with scale factor 0.01 is **run in a CI script** before every merge to main, so it should be very reliable.
 ```
 cargo run --release --bin optd-perfbench cardbench tpch --scale-factor 0.01
 ```